huggingface/datasets/datasets/BBC_Hindi_NLI/README.md

 ### Licensing Information

-Copyright (C) 2019 Multimodal Digital Media Analysis Lab - Indraprastha Institute of Information Technology, New Delhi (MIDAS, IIIT-Delhi)
+Copyright (C) 2019 Multimodal Digital Media Analysis Lab - Indraprastha Institute of Information Technology, New Delhi (MIDAS, IIIT-Delhi).
+Pls contact authors for any information on the dataset.

 ### Citation Information